frederic-perez/AmE-dictionary/data/idioms.md

 __for (one’s) (own) good__ :two: For one’s benefit, even though it may not be enjoyable or desirable. _I know you’re mad that I won’t let you eat candy for dinner, sweetheart, but it’s for your own good._
 __for (one’s) benefit__ (for somebody’s benefit) Largely (or solely) to help one.
 __for a bit__
-__for a change__ :two: For the sake of contrast or variety; as something novel or different. _It’s nice to see you here on time, for a change._ _Threepo was keeping his mouth shut for a change._
+__for a change__ :three: For the sake of contrast or variety; as something novel or different. _It’s nice to see you here on time, for a change._ _Threepo was keeping his mouth shut for a change._
 __for a charge__ The act of charging someone a fee or price for a service or item.
 __for a fee__
 __for a living__ In order to earn one’s primary income. _Roy runs a deli for a living._